How To Change date Of Birth in NADRA CNIC

 2015 MLD 1481 also held that to change the date of birth, the plaintiff has 6 years to commence legal proceedings in court.

-Wrong Procedure of NADRA
+Wrong Practice of NADRA

 That’s why don’t waste your time and file a suit to correct the date of birth in CNIC NADRA.

-But what’s the right procedure.
+But what’s the right procedure?

-The procedure is still the same, if you want to change the father’s name in NADRA CNIC.
+The procedure is still the same if you want to change the father’s name in NADRA CNIC.

-On the next date when counsel from NADRA appears before the court and submit a reply.
+On the next date when counsel from NADRA appears before the court and submits a reply.
 The court will again give you the next date on which NADRA counsel will examine and cross-examine the plaintiff.

 At the time of cross-examination, you must have all your documents with you.